 7. Hair Fall:

 Vitamin d Deficiency Hair Loss: Hair loss in women can be an indication of low vitamin D levels.
-Alopecia areata which is an autoimmune disease is found to be caused by deficiency of vitamin D.
+Alopecia areata which is an autoimmune disease is found to be caused by a deficiency of vitamin D.

 The lesser level of this vitamin in the blood is linked to severe hair loss patterns.